rwb/c200/README.md

 | 7 | 2.7 | -0.429 | 0.184 |
 | Sum | 21.9 | 0  | 3.074 |

-* Note: the mean is 21.9/7 = 3.129 and the sample standard deviation is the square root of 3.074/7  = 0.663.
+* Note: the *sample mean* is 21.9/7 = 3.129 and the *sample standard deviation* is the square root of 3.074/7  = 0.663.
-* The standard error of the sample mean is the standard deviation divided by the square root of the sample size: 0.663/sqrt(7) = 0.251 (page 230).
+* The *standard error of the sample mean* is the standard deviation divided by the square root of the sample size: 0.663/sqrt(7) = 0.251 (page 230).
 * Conceptually, the standard error provides an estimate of the standard deviation of the *sampling distribution* of sample means.
 * Suppose we drew thousands and thousands of samples from the population; each sample has 7 cases and we calculate the sample mean for each sample.
 * At that point, we would have a distribution of sample means (called the sampling distribution of sample means).
 * The mean of that distribution would be equal to the population mean; this is the number we try to estimate when we calculate the sample mean in any individual sample.
-* When we calculate the standard error, we are trying to estimate the standard deviation of the sampling distribution.
+* When we calculate the standard error, we are trying to estimate the *standard deviation of the sampling distribution*.
 * It tells us how much the sample mean is likely to bounce around from sample to sample.
 * Let's suppose our population of aggravated domestic violence offenders has a mean prison sentence of 3 years.
 * Let's further suppose that the standard deviation of prison sentences in the population is 0.7 years.